ARMmbed/Handbooks_v2/3_Adv_Dev/2_Write_Publish.md

 ##Documenting your library

 The mbed site will also automatically generate API documentation for your library if you mark it up.
-See the [API Documentation section](http://developer.mbed.org/handbook/API-Documentation).
+See the [API Documentation section](http://developer.mbed.org/handbook/API-Documentation). d